kenryu42/ethereum-nft-sales-bot/README.md

 # Built-in Notification

 Notification is optional.
-You can enabling it by setting the coresponding argument when calling `onItemSold` method.
+You can enable it by setting the corresponding argument when calling `onItemSold` method.

 ```javascript
 enft.onItemSold({